Decentralized Wastewater Treatment – Continuing Education for Designers and Installers

 This course will be available for six weeks.
-Shortly before the course start, you will receive an email with instructions for setting up an MSU Community ID that is needed prior to logging into the course, along with details on navigating the course.
+A few days before the course start, you will receive an email with instructions for setting up an MSU Community ID that is needed prior to logging into the course, along with details on navigating the course.
 Note: You will not be able to access the course until the starting date of the course.

-The Decentralized Wastewater Treatment – Continuing Education for Designers and Installers online course will be offered several times throughout the year.
+The Decentralized Wastewater Treatment – Continuing Education for Designers and Installers online course will be offered twice throughout the year.
 During registration, you will be select your preferred course from the following date options:

 |Course Start Date||Course Ending Date|